roerohan/vscode-MongoSnippets-NodeJS/README.md

 - The model must be created in the models folder as follows:
    * const modelName = mongoose.model('modelName', modelSchema)

-- Mongo Snippets: See Existing Models command shows models only in the `root directory` of the workspace.
+- Mongo Snippets: See Existing Models command shows models only in the `source directory` of the workspace.

 - For field name suggestions, each model should be exported in a seperate file, and the file should not have errors.